kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 Often, it is useful to think of the Cluster Manager and Application Owner as separate roles with limited knowlege of each other.
-This separation of responsibilities may make sense when:
+This separation of responsibilities may make sense in these scenarios:

 - when there are many application teams sharing a Kubernetes cluster, and there is natural specialization of roles
 - when third-party tools or services are used to automate cluster management

-Pod Disrutption Budgets supports this separation of roles by providing an interface between the roles.
+Pod Disrutption Budgets support this separation of roles by providing an interface between the roles.

 If you do not have such a separation of responsibilities in your organization, you may not need to use Pod Disruption Budgets.
-In that case, when performing cluster management tasks, like upgrading node software, and so on, you will think the impact on your application at each step.

 ## How to perform Distruptive Actions your Cluster

 If you are a Cluster Administrator, and you need to perform a disruptive action on all the nodes in your cluster, such as a node or system software upgrade, here are some options:

-1. Accept downtime during the upgrade.
+- Accept downtime during the upgrade.
-2. Fail over to another complete replica cluster.
+- Fail over to another complete replica cluster.
    -  No downtime, but may be costly both for the duplicated nodes, and for human effort to orchestrate the switchover.
-3. Write disruption tolerant applications and use PDBs.
+- Write disruption tolerant applications and use PDBs.
    - No downtime.
    - Minimal resource duplication.
    - Allows more automation of cluster administration.